-- 1. Specifically, to examine a range of films by director Andrei Tarkovsky so as to discern the stylistic and thematic preoccupations evidenced across his work. - 2.
-More generally, to enrich and extend our film-analytical and critical skills, allowing us to approach Tarkovsky's films as complex formal and historical objects.

-3. Finally, to engage the work's conceptual and philosophical possibilities.
+- 1. Specifically, to examine the temporal forms and character of a range of films, uncovering the ways that cinematic time conditions viewing experience. - 2.
+More generally, to enrich and extend our film-analytical, critical and interpretive skills, discerning the films' formal and thematic complexities. - 3.
+Finally, to reflect upon cinematic time as a deep concept that potentially illuminates aesthetic, historical and philosophical dilemmas.